nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is the Sequence Diagram for interactions within the `StudentRecordListManager` component when `StudentRecordListManager#markStudentAttendance(nusnetId, attendanceType)` is called.

 ![Interactions inside the StudentRecordListManager class for the `markStudentAttendance'` method call](images/StudentRecordListAttendanceSequenceDiagram.png)

+Considerations for `markStudentAttendance`:

+On one hand, the mark command uses an index to identify the record, for ease of usage for the user, as compared to having to type out the record's NUSNET ID.
+On the other hand, the mark attendance method within the `Model` identifies the record to mark using its NUSNET ID, to ensure correctness.
+Furthermore, the student records have to be stored in a JavaFX `ObservableList` to be easily displayable on the GUI.
+In the end, I decided to find the record to mark by iterating through the record list and comparing NUSNET IDs, since each student's NUSNET ID must be unique.
+The `O(N)` time complexity of this method does not incur significant time cost because we expect there to be no more than 1000 students recorded in any session created by TAs using TAskmaster.

 Design alternatives:
 - Make `StudentRecord` mutable.